-On May 28, 2020, the Company announced the signing of an Option Agreement ("Agreement") with Calidus Resources Limited ("Calidus") under which Calidus can earn an interest of up to 70% in the Otway project.
-Highlights of the Agreement:
+On May 28, 2020, the Company announced the signing of an Option Agreement ("Agreement") with Calidus Resources Limited ("Calidus") under which Calidus could have earned an interest of up to 70% in the Otway project.
+Calidus subsequently withdrew from the Agreement in November 2021.